guilhermenovais/capitals-and-battalions/README.md

    - **Secondary battalions** are assigned to each SCC (if the SCC does not contain the capital), choosing a vertex that minimizes the distance to the capital.

 4. **Patrol Routes**:
-   - A **DFS (Depth-First Search)**-based patrol planner is implemented to traverse each SCC, ensuring that all roads (edges) are crossed at least once.
-In case the SCC forms cycles, vertices and edges may be visited multiple times.
+   - Unexplored edges are kept in an adapted local adjacency list, ensuring that all roads (edges) are crossed at least once.
+Vertices and edges may be visited multiple times in a patrol.

 ---